 My Shipping Experience with EveryPlate

-Also, my box didn’t arrive with any damage.
+My box didn’t arrive with any damage.
 The shipping was fast, and the tracking was accurate.
-I know that FedEx, USPS, and ups are still having shipping difficulties because of the effects of covid-19.
+I know that FedEx, USPS, and ups are still having shipping difficulties because of the effects of Covid.
 However, I can say that I am grateful enough that I didn’t have any problems with my order from EveryPlate.

 On the outside of the box, it had the classic EveryPlate Orange coloring.
 The box says EveryPlate, America’s best value kit.